Duality of causal distributionally robust optimization: Extension to optimal stopping problems

-To reconcile this, we relax the optimal stopping problem by considering richer filtrations.
-Heuristically, we can realize a process with law \(\frac{1}{2}(\nu_{1}+\nu_{2})\) by tossing a fair coin at the first step and then follow the process with law \(\nu_{1}\) or \(\nu_{2}\) depending on the outcome of the coin.
-The value of the optimal stopping problem is exactly \(\frac{1}{2}(J(\nu_{1})+J(\nu_{2}))\), if the admissible stopping time is with respect to the natural filtration augmented by the coin toss.
-On the other hand, if the admissible stopping time is with respect to the natural filtration, then the value is again \(J((\nu_{1}+\nu_{2})/2)\).
-We stress that the value of the optimal stopping problem is not only determined by the law of the process but also the information flow, i.e., the filtration.
-In order to take all possible filtrations into account, we have to enlarge the canonical path space.
+and hence \(\os(f;u)\) is not concave in \(\mu\).
+In order to retrieve the concavity, we consider a relaxation of the control set \(\scrT\).
+Heuristically, we can realize a process with law \(\frac{1}{2}(\mu_{1}+\mu_{2})\) by tossing a fair coin at the initial step and then follow the process with law \(\mu_{1}\) or \(\mu_{2}\) depending on the outcome of the coin.
+If the stopping time was with respect to the natural filtration augmented by the coin toss, we would be able to stop the process depending on the outcome of the coin toss.
+This would allow us to achieve an optimal stopping value exactly equal to \(\frac{1}{2}(\os(f;\mu_{1})+\os(f;\mu_{2}))\).